MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 1. Select **Show filters** on the **Customers** page.

-2. Check the boxes next to the attributes you want to filter customers by.
+1. Check the boxes next to the attributes you want to filter customers by.

-3. Remove your filters by selecting **Clear filters** on the **Customers** page.
+1. Remove your filters by selecting **Clear filters** on the **Customers** page.

 ## Customer details page

 Select any of the customer tiles to open the **Customer details page**.
 This view contains unified information for the selected customer.

 Customer details include the following content:

-**Customer profile tile**:
+**Customer profile tile**
 This tile shows the different values from the unified _Customer_ entity.
-If a field has no value for the currently shown customer profile it will not be shown.
+If a field has no value for the selected customer profile, it won't show.
 The tile is structured into sections:
-- First section shows a predefined set of fields followed by all fields which are part of the search & index filter.
-Within this section our web interface will combine address related fields into a single line called “address”.
-This only happens if this profile contains such fields.
+- The first section shows a predefined set of fields followed by all fields that are part of the search & filter index.
+All address-related fields are combined into a single line if the profile contains such fields.
-- **Contacts for this customer**: In environments for business accounts you will see all contacts for this customer as the second section.
-Each contact is shown with its field, hiding any empty field.
+- **Contacts for this customer**: In environments for business accounts, you'll see all related contacts for this customer as the second section.
+Each contact is shown with their fields.
+Empty fields are hidden.
-- The next section is called “additional fields” and shows the remaining fields of this customer, except for ids.
+- **Additional fields**: Shows the remaining fields of th selected customer, except IDs.
-- All ids are grouped in the last section called “Ids”.
-They are listed under their entity's name.
-Fields are identified as ids by their semantics categorizing them as such.
+- **IDs**: lists all IDs under their corresponding entity name.
+Fields are identified as IDs by their semantics, which categorize them as such.

 **Activity timeline**:
 Shows data if you have configured activities.
-The timeline view contains chronologically sorted activities of this customer, starting with the most recent activity.
+The timeline view contains chronologically sorted activities of the selected customer, starting with the most recent activity.
 For more information, see [Customer activities](activities.md).

 **Insights**:
-- **Measures**: Shows if you configured one or more measures of a specific type: customer attribute measures.
+- **Measures**: Shows if you configured one or more measures customer attribute measures.
 They include calculated KPIs around your customers on the individual customer level.
 For more information, see [Define and manage measures](measures.md).

 -	**Potential interests, potential brands**: Shows if you configured a brand or interest affinity enrichment.
-It represents potential interests and affinities for brands a other customers whose profile is similar to the selected customer profile.
+It represents potential interests and affinities for brands based on other customers whose profile is similar to the selected customer profile.
 For more information, see [Enrich customer profiles with brand and interest affinities](enrichment-microsoft.md).

-To return back to the customer search page select **Back to Customers**.
+To return to the customer search page, select **Back to Customers**.

 ## Next steps